The Danger Within: Insider Threat Modeling Using Business Process Models: Related Work and Problem Statement

 The second bag of studies presents insights into threat modeling or other risk-based methods for insider threats.
 For example, \cite{riskAssessmentInsiderThreats, modelBasedMethodology, insiderComputerFraud} use different methods, such as attack graphs or strategic planning methods, to demonstrate how insider threats can be integrated into the risk management of an information system.
 None of these solutions provide an automated threat modeling approach or focus on business process models as an existing asset to exploit.

 Finally, several solutions either cover threat modeling of insider threats or leverage BPMN as a specific abstraction of business processes to manage cyber attacks.
 For example, \cite{bpmnFramework} presented a methodology and prototype to check the compliance of a process through a BPMN model with previously defined security requirements.
 In addition, they provided evidence of BPMN as a useful abstraction for security modeling.
 However, the scope of the work did not focus on insider threats and required a previous requirements specification step.
 Similarly, \cite{autoBPMNThreatModeling} have relied on additional annotations to model threats based on existing frameworks provided by ENISA and OWASP.
 In the conducted case study, they present additional evidence on the usefulness of BPMN.
 However, their approach requires additional annotations and has not focused on insider threats.
 Regarding approaches focusing on insider attacks, \cite{theoryInsiderthreatAssessment} models insider attacks using graphs, thus not considering the process abstraction. \cite{processAnalysisInsiderThreats} is likely the most closely related study since it analyzes processes to find hazardous vulnerabilities.
-However, BPMN is not leveraged as an input abstraction in this work.
-Furthermore, only two threats (\eg, data exfiltration and sabotage) are included.
-Most crucially, they focus on vulnerability identification based on an existing hazard (\ie an already known threat) as input.
+However, only two threats (\eg data exfiltration and sabotage) are included and for each of them a different method for the analysis is proposed.
+This complicates it and lacks a holistic view of all possible insider attacks.